IBM Cloud Docs

 Step 3: Creating and configuring a Power virtual machine (PVM)

-1. Create a Power Virtual Server instance (also known as PVM instance) by using Power Systems Virtual instance GUI, CLI, or API with the following requirements.
+1. Create a Power Virtual Server instance (also known as PVM instance) by using Power Virtual instance GUI, CLI, or API with the following requirements.

 a.
 SSH key